nginxinc/nginx-azure-workshops/labs/lab5/readme.md

     ```

-1. Test your change in proxy_pass with Chrome at http://cafe.example.com/coffee, hitting Refresh several times - what do you see ?
+1. Test your change in proxy_pass with Chrome at http://cafe.example.com/coffee, hitting Refresh several times - what do you see - Docker Containers or AKS Pods?

     Cafe Docker | Cafe AKS1
     :-----------------:|:-----------------:
     ![Cafe Docker](media/lab5_cafe-docker.png) | ![Cafe AKS1](media/lab5_cafe-aks1.png)

 1. Verify this with `kubectl`.
-Set your Kubectl Config Context to aks1:
+Set your Kubectl Config Context to n4a-aks1:

     ```bash
-    kubectl config use-context aks1
+    kubectl config use-context n4a-aks1
     kubectl get pods

     ```